JayBee-git/GUN4IR/README.md

 I don't sell kits or pre made guns yet, since I am still working on it.
 I will post the link to where to buy them whenever they are ready.

-Meanwhile there are 2 services partnering with me, providing their own gun mod services and pre modded guns;
+Meanwhile there are 2 people partnering with me, providing their own gun mod services and pre modded guns;

 From US:

-RPEG electronics
+Ray
 www.rpegelectronics.com

 From EU: